• Skip to primary navigation

 Jump to Recipe Print Recipe

-Roasted tomato soup has a deep tomato flavor with just a playful amount of heat, along with the smokiness of bacon mingled throughout!
+Roasted tomato soup with bacon has a rich tomato flavor with just a playful amount of heat, infused with a wonderful smokiness in every spoonful.

 This soup is phenomenal!
 It has deep tomato flavor with just a playful amount of heat from adobo peppers, along with the satisfying salty crunch of bacon.
 This is easily the best tomato soup recipe I've ever made!
 This soup is amazing with grilled cheese sandwiches or simply served on its own.

-The best way to make this soup is to puree your tomatoes in a kitchen blender.
+The best way to make this roasted tomato soup recipe with bacon is to puree your tomatoes in a kitchen blender.
 However, I recommend doing so before you heat them up to eliminate the risk of hot tomato sauce flying out and scalding you.
-Otherwise, an immersion blender is perfectly suited to this task as well, it just takes a bit longer (the above links are affiliate links).
+Otherwise, an immersion blender is perfectly suited to this task as well, it just takes a bit longer.

-Begin making this soup by cooking your bacon in a skillet.
-The bacon grease is also used to saute the onion, which adds additional flavor to the soup.
+Begin making this soup by cooking your bacon in a skillet until crispy.
+Then remove, set aside, and crumble.
+Reserve the bacon grease in the skillet.
+Use the reserved bacon grease to saute the onion until tender.
 I do not puree the sauteed onions with the tomatoes because I like the chunky texture they add to the soup, but you can puree them if you want everything smooth.

-Once everything is cooked, the soup is slowly simmered and the remaining ingredients are added.
+Once everything is cooked, all of the ingredients, except the crumbled bacon, are added to a saucepan and simmered together.
 To prevent the bacon from getting soggy, add it when serving the soup.

-Yes!
-This soup is perfect to make in advance as the flavors will continue to meld in your refrigerator.
-You can even freeze this soup and reheat it later.
+This soup is perfect to make in advance as the flavors will continue to meld in your refrigerator, and taste even better as leftovers.
+You can also freeze this soup and reheat it later.
 Please note, the bacon will soften if it is sitting in the soup as it is stored, but it will still taste great.

 How to make roasted tomato soup